| | ForewordThis pamphlet is designed to help

 house, your maintenance expenses should be very little for the

+first 2 or 3 years.
 You should obtain from your builder

 or seller copies of the manufacturer's warranties on any